MatthewGerber/rlai/docs/case_studies/mountain_car_continuous.md

 policy is defined to be the beta distribution, then we can do all the usual things with the policy:  sample actions from it, reshape it, and integrate over it.
 If the environment defines more than one action dimension (e.g., one for forward/backward acceleration and one for braking force), then we could extend this approach to use two separate beta distributions, one for each action.
-We'll stick with a single action (beta distribution) in the case of the OpenAI continuous mountain car environment.
+We'll stick with a single action (beta distribution) in the case of the continuous mountain car environment.

 How do we connect the policy (i.e., the beta distribution) to the state features (i.e., the position and velocity of the car)?
 We do this by modeling the shape parameters in terms of the state features.
 For example, `a` could be modeled as